h-banii/hypr-shader-preview/README.md

 ## Recording

-Use OBS, you can load it inside a *browser source*
+Use OBS, you can load it inside a *browser source*.
+In the future I'll add a button to record videos and gifs in the browser.

 ## Version 3.00